haneen-izz/BTEC-API/READ3.md

 ![image](codeImg/frontWeather.PNG)
 ![image](codeImg/getWeather.PNG)

-* here as you see i created module called weather to return the data for a current weather in following cities (amman , seattle , paris) we make `axios` request to the weather API
+* here as you see i created module called weather to return the data for a current weather in following cities (amman , seattle , paris) we make `axios` request to the weather API.

 * the result works succesfully like this so i used this URL `https://api.weatherbit.io/v2.0/forecast/daily?city=${searchQuery},&key=${process.env.WEATHER_KEY}&days=4` from weatherBit API that will retrieve data for the 4 days with the description